-Iceland is the second largest island in Europe and the most sparsely populated country of the continent.
+Iceland is the second largest island in Europe and the most sparsely populated country on the continent.
 Mostly made of Tundra, considered the inhabitable Highlands of Iceland, its population is concentrated along its coastal region.
 So why visit Iceland?
-Well; with its geysers, glacier parks, volcanoes, ice caves, Aurora Borealis and its natural geothermal spa, there are some amazing must-visit places in Iceland for those Muslim travelers who wish to experience a holiday unlike any other.
+Well; with its geysers, glacier parks, volcanoes, ice caves, Aurora Borealis, and natural geothermal spa, there are some amazing must-visit places in Iceland for those Muslim travelers who wish to experience a holiday unlike any other.

 Travelers to Iceland will have an unimaginable experience filled with rugged and natural beauty unlike any other, and memories to cherish for a lifetime!

-The volcanic activity under the surface of the island have created many geysers, underground springs and thermal pools around the country.
+The volcanic activity under the surface of the island has created many geysers, underground springs, and thermal pools around the country.
 A visit to one of these naturally occurring phenomena cannot be missed.
-Go to Strokkur in the southwest of Iceland beside the Hvítá River or Haukadalur in the south of the country to view some of these Geysers.
+Go to Strokkur in the southwest of Iceland besides the Hvítá River or Haukadalur in the south of the country to view some of these Geysers.

 Another popular volcano that requires visiting in Iceland is the Maelifell Volcano which during summer displays its perfect cone shape covered in moss.

-The Myrdalsjökull Glacier Park will stun you with its many wondrous sights, including the volcano Katla, ice caves and formations, glaciers covered in volcanic ash, hot springs and other beautiful sites.
-Some activities that travelers can enjoy include snow scooter, snowmobile, super Jeep, dog sledding and ice climbing tours.
-As with any natural glacier there are hidden dangers and hence, it is recommended to visit with an experienced guide.
+The Myrdalsjökull Glacier Park will stun you with its many wondrous sights, including the volcano Katla, ice caves and formations, glaciers covered in volcanic ash, hot springs, and other beautiful sites.
+Some activities that travelers can enjoy include snow scooters, snowmobiles, super Jeep, dog sledding, and ice climbing tours.
+As with any natural glacier, there are hidden dangers and hence, it is recommended to visit with an experienced guide.

 As the name implies, Iceland is covered in ice and snow, and there are is no shortage of ice caves and formations for travelers to explore and view.
 The Skaftafell Ice Cave, best viewed during the winter, is popular with tourists and recommended to visit with a guide.

 An experience like no other!
 A visit to the Blue Lagoon, a geothermal spa surrounded by lava fields filled with black volcanic boulders can be done in any weather.
 Located only 40 minutes away from Reykjavík, this Spa offers a natural bathing experience in milky aquamarine waters together with the modern age entrapments.
-The water which springs from underground hot springs reaches 370 to 390 Centigrade.
+The water that springs from underground hot springs reach 370 to 390 Centigrade.

 There are more National Parks in Iceland than you can count on one hand, depending on the length of your vacation, visit any one of these parks - Lakagigar and Laki, Landmannalaugar - Nature Reserve, Lónsöræfi, Öræfajökull Glacier, Skaftafell, Thingvellir National Park, and Vatnajökull National Park - and experience the wonders of Iceland.

-Another popular attractions of Iceland, the Gullfoss Waterfall, is located in the canyon, which forms three step terraces.
-The river Hvítá which is fed by Iceland´s second biggest glacier - the Langjökull, plunges down this canyon which creates a powerful waterfall that is spectacular show by nature.
+Another popular attraction of Iceland, the Gullfoss Waterfall, is located in the canyon, which forms three-step terraces.
+The river Hvítá which is fed by Iceland's second biggest glacier - the Langjökull, plunges down this canyon which creates a powerful waterfall that is a spectacular show by nature.
 The surrounding landscape is beautiful and natural.
 A tour can easily be arranged and the waterfall that plummets down 32 meters is stronger during the summer and crowned by a rainbow on a sunny day.

 There is limited Halal food available in Iceland.
-Reykjavik has a few halal restaurants – Shalimar, Ali Baba, Kebab Grill, Mandi and Habibi that serve Halal food, while in other parts of the country, seafood and vegetarian would be the options available for Muslims travelers in non-Halal restaurants.
+Reykjavik has a few halal restaurants – Shalimar, Ali Baba, Kebab Grill, Mandi, and Habibi that serve Halal food, while in other parts of the country, seafood and vegetarian would be the options available for Muslim travelers in non-Halal restaurants.

 There is only one mosque in Iceland, which is in Reykjavik.
-Therefore, the limited Muslim-friendly facilities in Iceland calls for Muslim travelers to carry their prayer mat and Qibla direction compass and be ready to pray in the outdoors or in hotel rooms.
+Therefore, the limited Muslim-friendly facilities in Iceland call for Muslim travelers to carry their prayer mat and Qibla direction compass and be ready to pray outdoors or in hotel rooms.

-Keep in mind that Iceland has long winters from October to April, where the nights are long but the best time to experience all winter related activities.
-The summer months start from June and lasts till August, this is the speak tourist season and pre-bookings are a must for tourists.
+Keep in mind that Iceland has long winters from October to April, where the nights are long but the best time to experience all winter-related activities.
+The summer months start from June and last till August, this is the peak tourist season and pre-bookings are a must for tourists.